-The first two years of college education usually consists of general education courses, introductory courses in a major and/or program of study, and selected electives.
-Refer to page 22 for additional information on transfer and MACRAO.
+The first two years of college education usually consists of general education courses, introductory courses in a major and/ or program of study, and selected electives.
 Academic advisors assist in planning a student's transfer program.
 They can also provide transfer guide sheets indicating courses that meet the requirements of various programs of study at four-year colleges.
 Sample curricula for a few popular transfer programs are included.
+Please meet with an advisor at Jackson College for assistance in selecting courses that will transfer to your intended transfer institution; some requirements will vary.